LaurenceHo/react-weather-app/README.md

       }
     ])
   ]
+}
 ```

-When you do frontend development, you want the browser reloading the content automatically when you make change.
-To achieve this, you need `HotModuleReplacementPlugin`
+When we do frontend development, we want the browser reloading the content automatically when we make changes.
+To achieve this,
-and `webpack-dev-server`.
+we need `HotModuleReplacementPlugin`and `WebpackDevServer`.
 So let's install something: `npm i -D webpack-dev-server webpack-merge`.
-In the [webpack.dev.js](config/webpack.dev.js), since you want to merge the common setting, you need webpack-merge library, and use `HotModuleReplacementPlugin`
+In the [webpack.dev.js](config/webpack.dev.js), since we want to merge the common setting, we need `webpack-merge` library along
-for browser reloading:
+with `HotModuleReplacementPlugin` for browser reloading:
 ```
 const merge = require('webpack-merge');
+const MiniCssExtractPlugin = require('mini-css-extract-plugin');
 const DefinePlugin = require('webpack/lib/DefinePlugin');
 const common = require('./webpack.common.js');
 const HotModuleReplacementPlugin = require('webpack/lib/HotModuleReplacementPlugin');